visgl/luma.gl/modules/api/docs/api-reference/canvas-context.md

 A `CanvasContext` holds a connection between the GPU Device and a canvas into which it can render.

+The CanvasContext handles the following responsibilities:
+- manages the "swap chain" (provides fresh texture view every frame on WebGPU)
+- manages canvas resizing
+- manages device pixel ratio
+- can look up canvas elements in DOM, or create a new canvas elements if needed

+Note that:
 - A `WebGPUDevice` can have multiple associated `CanvasContext` instances, or none, if only used for compute.
 - A `WebGLDevice` always has exactly one `CanvasContext` (and can thus only render into a single canvas).
-This is a fundamental limitation of the WebGL API.
+This is due to fundamental limitations of the WebGL API.

 ## CanvasContextProps